ccod/fast-and-pointed-brunch/README.md

 # Fast and Pointed Brunch

 [Brunch](http://brunch.io/)-based project template with [AngularJS](http://angularjs.org) on the frontend and a lean [Express](http://expressjs.com) backend serving only JSON API endpoints.
 Largely a combination of [Angular Express Seed](https://github.com/btford/angular-express-seed) and [Angular Brunch Seed](https://github.com/scotch/angular-brunch-seed), with some explicit client/server separation and [CoffeeScript](http://coffeescript.org).
-(I am making some changes to omit the coffeescript part for reading/learning purposes.
-I have already done plenty of mental parsing with clojurescript, so I am taking a break from that at the moment)

 For a discussion of the rationale behind the architecture, see [http://cmme.org/tdumitrescu/blog/2013/11/lean-angular-express-architecture/](http://cmme.org/tdumitrescu/blog/2013/11/lean-angular-express-architecture/).

+### Notes
+I am making some changes to omit the coffeescript part for reading/learning purposes.
+I have already done plenty of mental parsing with clojurescript, so I am taking a break from that at the moment

 ## Usage